py-pdf/pypdf/docs/user/adding-pdf-annotations.md

 ## Free Text

-If you want to add text in a box like this:
+If you want to add text in a box like this

 ![](free-text-annotation.png)

-You can use the {py:class}`AnnotationBuilder <PyPDF2.generic.AnnotationBuilder>`:
+you can use the {py:class}`AnnotationBuilder <PyPDF2.generic.AnnotationBuilder>`:

 ```python
 from PyPDF2 import PdfReader, PdfWriter